rmiyazaki6499/tour-of-heros/README.md

   To make this as easy as possible, we will be using *Docker Compose* to creat our container.

-  - If you do not have Docker yet, start by downloading it if you are on a Mac or Windows: https://www.docker.com/products/docker-desktop
+  - If you do not have Docker yet, start by downloading it here if you are on a Mac or Windows: https://www.docker.com/products/docker-desktop

   - Or if you are on a Linux Distribution follow the directions here: